 The total value of the Nordic products and solutions market is estimated at approximately SEK 5 billion.
-The products and
+The products and solutions market segment can be further broken down into:

 - Roofing products, including products for flat and pitched roofs made primarily of bitumen roofing felt, PVC, EPDM (rubber membranes) and TPO (thermoplastic olefin, a synthetic plastic material) and products for roofing accessories, such as fastening devices. - Building products, including various types of membranes for buildings, such as moisture, wind and vapour underlay barriers made of bitumen and EPDM. - Prefabricated elements include prefabricated construction components such as façade elements, floor elements, walls and sandwich wall elements.